-At Scripbox we always advise long term investors to keep investing every month and ignore market movements.
-But when the market goes down, you obviously begin to have doubts.
-A typical concerned query we get from investors is
+At Scripbox, we always recommend long-term investors to keep investing every month and to ignore market movements.
+It is but natural to feel concerned about your money when the market goes down.
+Most queries we get from investors are on the following lines:

 I started investing 5 months ago and I’m losing money.
 Should I continue my SIP

 It’s easy for you to give this advice but it’s my money and I think I’m just going to stop!